How we do it

 This enables the mystery shoppers to assess how well the providers perform, in terms of customer service and information provision.
 Mystery shoppers complete questionnaires after each visit, recording their findings.

 Mystery shopping only shows us how the provider is performing on that particular day.
 Mystery shopping is also subjective, as shoppers record their personal view of how they are treated by the provider they visit.
-But it is great tool to use when we want to explore specific services in more depth.
+However, it is great tool to use when we want to explore specific services in more depth.
 We often use it in combination with other types of research.

 Staffed information points designed to capture public feedback in a range of venues and settings including bus stations, colleges, credit unions, homeless shelters, and other targeted community locations